Judge Philosophies

 FAQ: Speed? = me not flowing.
 Jargon? = To me it creates assumed enthymemes and sloppy debate (usually).
 Technical elements? = will accept them as needed (in Parli).
 Partner communication during constructives? = Really, really dislike it now that flex time exists because it just decimates your percieved credibility in my eyes ( your ethos is the unspoken contract to accepting information at face value).
 Role of the judge? = Parli- Tabula Rasa , except when it comes to trichotomy.
 Lingusitically, resolutions come with burdens that most often are objectively implied ("should" is policy for example) as policy, value, or fact.
 I flow the entirety of the constructives and dropped arguments are a big deal.
 IPDA - I am a general audience member and enter each round with my complete knowledge as a human.
 I approach the resolution with an open mind and a desire to be persuaded but factual errors, fallacious argumentation, and hostile debate styles will not be flowed.
 I take notes that summarize the debates progress rather than the technical flow I would use for Parli/LD/CEDA.

-Brett Butler-Camp - CSU Chico
+Brett Butler-Camp - Chico State

 n/a